-Williams Adley determined FCA's security training program is not effective based on the metrics developed by DHS and related testing performed during this audit.
-The overall maturity level for FCA's security training program is Consistently implemented.
+Williams Adley determined FCA's security training program is effective based on the metrics developed by DHS and related testing performed during this audit.
+The overall maturity level for FCA's security training program is Managed and Measurable.

 The security training program includes the following attributes: